For your convenience, below are links to state and federal government websites, as well as some key employment & subcontractor forms.

-- W-4 — PDF* On this form, the employee indicates how many tax allowances are being claimed.
-The more allowances, the lower the federal and state tax withheld from the paycheck.
+- W-4 — PDF* On this Federal Form, the employee indicates how many tax allowances are being claimed.
+The more allowances, the lower the federal tax withheld from the paycheck.
 This form also provides employee address verification as supplied by employee.

 This form verifies the new employee is eligible to work in the United States.
 The employee must either display a US passport, or foreign passport with the appropriate work authorization stamped on it, or two other forms of verification as listed in the form, one which verifies identity and the other, employment authorization.
 It is the employer’s responsibility to check this identification, copy the numbers on it and sign that everything checks out as it should.